Journalism + Media SFMN | BUREAU EXPERIENCE2023-03-08T19:31:54+00:00

 The Washington semester program will focus on the intersection between politics and journalism.
 Students will explore the relationship between politics and the media and gain a thorough understanding of the responsibility of the news industry as the “fourth estate”.

 This internship may be used to substitute for your final capstone course or an eligible elective with prior approval from the Department Chair.
-Accepted graduate students can arrange specific course equivalencies with the Spanish Language Journalism Master’s faculty director.
+Accepted graduate students can arrange specific course equivalencies with the Spanish-language Journalism Master’s program faculty director.

-Applicants for the SFMN Big City Bureau Experience must:
+Applicants for the Caplin News Washington Bureau must:

 1. Be a junior- or senior-level Journalism & Media undergraduate student, a Spanish-language Journalism graduate student, or a recent alumni.